Policies and Requirements

 Research Involving the Use of Biological Research Facility

 All faculty, staff or students planning to conduct research using Biological Research Facility must follow this institution’s research policy by submitting an IACUC protocol form to the Associate Dean who will then forward it to our local IACUC (Institutional Animal Care and Use Committee) for review.
 The Office of Laboratory Animal Welfare (OLAW), handles all institutional assurances.
 Our document specifies this institution’s assurance with respect to Biological Research.
-Our Federal OLAW Assurance # is A4329-01 and expires November 30, 2014.
+Our Federal OLAW Assurance # is A4329-01.
 After a decision regarding IACUC approval is made, a letter is generated to the principal investigator of the research.
 Included in this letter is a statement regarding administrative approval for the use of institutional resources.
 The Associate Dean maintains records of all IACUC-approved research activity (as does the Chair of the IACUC), monitors compliance and sends annual written notification to each investigator at the end of the approval period.
 Biological Research Facility is also in compliance with all regulations mandated by the United States Department of Agriculture (USDA).

 IACUC Protocol Form